 None of these things are going to drive us into penury, but they are little grace notes that make us feel satiated and grateful.
 They make us rrrrrich.

-And that is how we declare dominion over our gorgeous lives, one little decision at a time.
+And that is how we take ownership over our gorgeous lives, one little decision at a time.